[3.12] Necromantic Scribe - [Fun Playstyle] [6.5k Life] [5mil boss dps]

 + Lots of knockback

-+ Non-meta requirements, gear is not high in demand
++ Non-meta gear requirements - unusual stat combinations, gear is not high in demand (except Asenath's gloves this league!)

 + Can use the two best MTX in the game, Celestial HoA and Cat Soulrend!